linkeddatacenter/kees/README.md

 ## Terminology used in the KEES language profile

-The _kees:_ namespace define a small set of concepts, mainly derived from existing ontologies.
-You use these tems to describe the knowledge base.
+The _kees:_ namespace contains a small set of concepts, mainly derived from existing ontologies.
+It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD/MUST know.

-**kees:Reasoning** is the process (i.e. an activity) of evaluating Rules and Axioms.
-The evaluation results can be stored results in the knowledge base (matherializing) or just used by the query processor (e.g. SPARQL a endpoint)

 **kees:InferredDataGraph** states a named graph that contains only RDF statements derived from a reasoning.

 **kees:LinkedDataGraph** states a named graph that contains only RDF statements derived from a source.
 The source MUST exists and MUST be referrenced as dcat:accessURL property in at least a dcat:Distribution of a dcat:Dastasets, part of a dset:Catalog.
 A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Catalog, dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.

-**kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

-**kees:TBoxGraph** states a linked data graph that contains TBOX statements.

-A **kees:AccrualPolicy** states when a named graph SOULD be created or updated and what to do if there are errors in the acctual process.

-A **kees:AccrualMethod** states what process to use to accrual data (e.g. an Exctract Trasform Load process) with all needed additional paramethers

 A **kees:Table** states a parametric sparql select contained in the knowlwdge base.
 A table often used to provide an answer to a question.